A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Introduction

+where $\Phi$ is a frame indifferent energy density satisfying physical growth conditions and $c_h\sim h^{\beta/2}$ is a positive parameter.
+Similar expressions, with the nematic director in place of the magnetization, are widely accepted in the context of liquid crystals \cite{desimone.teresi} and we refer to \cite{agostiniani.desimone} for a specific example in the case of plates.
+Expression of the elastic energy that are formally analogous to the one in \eqref{eqn:intro-elastic-density} have already been considered in the dimension reduction of prestrained materials \cite{lewicka1,lewicka2} and heterogeneous multilayers \cite{schmidt1,schmidt2}.

+Assuming that $\Phi$ is minimized at the identity, formula \eqref{eqn:intro-elastic-density} induces the competition of deformation gradient and magnetization in the minimization of the elastic energy which characterizes magnetostrictive effects.
+Therefore, the constitutive assumption in \eqref{eqn:intro-elastic-density} makes this setting more realistic compared with the one in \cite{bresciani}, where the elastic energy is minimized at the identity independently on the magnetization. }

-Our main results are contained in Theorem \ref{thm:gamma-conv} and Theorem \ref{thm:convergence-almost-minimizers} for the static setting, and in Theorem \ref{thm:convergence-AIMP} for the quasistatic setting.
+Our main results are contained in Theorem \ref{thm:gamma-conv} and Theorem \ref{thm:convergence-almost-minimizers} for the static setting, and in Theorem \ref{thm:evolutionary-gamma-convergence} and Theorem \ref{thm:convergence-AIMP} for the quasistatic setting.
 The enunciation of these results requires the specification of the setting and the introduction of a considerable amount of notation.
 Therefore, we limit ourselves to briefly describe them and we postpone the precise statements to Sections \ref{sec:static-setting} and \ref{sec:quasistatic-setting}.

-In Theorem \ref{thm:gamma-conv}, we compute the $\Gamma$-limit of the magnetoelastic energy in \eqref{eqn:energy-G_h}, as $h\to 0^+$.
-This is computed with respect to the convergence of the averaged displacements \eqref{eqn:horizontal-displacement}--\eqref{eqn:vertical-displacement} and the Lagrangian magnetizations \eqref{eqn:lagrangian-magnetization}.
-The first two quantities were introduced in \cite{friesecke.james.mueller2}, while the third one constitutes a reasonable way to pull back magnetizations to the reference configurations.
-Note that, by \eqref{eqn:density-W_h}, the elastic energy depends on the magnetization only trough the quantity in \eqref{eqn:lagrangian-magnetization}.
+In Theorem \ref{thm:gamma-conv}, we compute the $\Gamma$-limit of the magnetoelastic energy in \eqref{eqn:intro-energy}, as $h\to 0^+$.
+This is computed with respect to the convergence of the averaged displacements \cite{friesecke.james.mueller2}, and of the composition of magnetizations with deformations.
 The limiting energy that we obtain is purely Lagrangian and is naturally given by integrals on the section $S$.
-In contrast with \cite{bresciani}, the limiting elastic energy exhibits a strong coupling between elastic and magnetic variables.
-Also, we observe that the term corresponding to the magnetostatic energy in the reduced model simplifies substantially.
+The elastic term in the reduced model is obtained by the linearization of $\Phi$ at the identity similarly to \cite{friesecke.james.mueller2}.
+In contrast with \cite{bresciani}, this term exhibits a strong coupling between elastic and magnetic variables {\MMM in agreement with models of linearized magnetoelasticity \cite{desimone.james}}.
+Also, as in \cite{carbou,gioia.james}, the magnetostatic term simplifies substantially in the reduced model.